jeffreykegler/hoonlint/misc/whitespace.md

 [ TODO: More on TISSIG. ]

-### Proper spacing of Runnings
+## Proper spacing of Runnings

 A running is considered to start at the start of its first run step.
 Every running ends in a TISTIS (`==`).
-The TISTIS should occur on its own line, or a part of a criss-cross TISTIS line.
+The TISTIS should occur on its own line, or as part of a criss-cross TISTIS line.

-A newline-equivalent gap should occur between every pair of runsteps.
+A vertical gap should occur between every pair of runsteps.
-A newline-equivalent gap should also occur between the last and the TISTIS.
+A vertical gap should also occur between the last runstep and the TISTIS.
 Inter-comments in a running should be at the anchor column of the parent hoon.
 Pre-comments in a running should be aligned with the runstep.

-### Horizontal sub-running
+## Horizontal sub-running

 A **horizontal sub-running** is a portion of a running which has two or more runsteps on one line.
 The runsteps in a horizontal subrunning should be separated from each other by one stop.

-### Proper spacing of 0-running hoons
+## Proper spacing of 0-running hoons

 0-running hoons may be either split or joined.
 Header comments in a 1-running hoon should be aligned at the anchor